Vim as XML Editor: About

 Note

 If you're looking for XSLTs that you can use to transform any DocBook document to various formats, you might want to check out the docbook.sf.net XSLTs.
 They are very complete and have various customization hooks.
-The project provides packaged releases, and most importantly, it provides support.
+The project provides support.